 Science & Research

 Since the International Pacific Halibut Commission (IPHC) began tagging in 1925, over 465,000 tagged Pacific halibut have been released and more than 51,000 of these releases have been recovered.
 Pacific halibut are tagged to study migration, age, growth, and mortality.
 A reward is offered for recovered tags released by the IPHC.
 You can learn more about tagging Pacific halibut on our Migration page under Science and Research.
-Please follow our process for recovered tags to claim your reward.
+Please follow the process outlined on our Tag Recovery and Reward page to claim your reward.

 Pacific Halibut: Stock Status and Biology